Recreational Marijuana Charges and Legal Defenses

 The following acts are considered illegal for everyone regardless of age:

-- Cultivating marijuana plants at a location inside of your residence that renders the plants readily visible to those outside of your home or outside of an enclosed area equipped with locks or other functioning security used to restrict access to the cultivation location.
+- Cultivating marijuana plants at a location inside your residence renders the plants readily visible to those outside of your home or outside of an enclosed area equipped with locks or other functioning security used to restrict access to the cultivation location.

-- Possessing marijuana accessories or consuming marijuana on the grounds of a public or private school, including preschool and kindergarten programs, grades 1-12, and a school bus, as well as on the ground of any correctional facility.
+- Possessing marijuana accessories or consuming marijuana on the grounds of a public or private school, including preschool and kindergarten programs, grades 1-12, and a school bus, as well as on the grounds of any correctional facility.

 Operating Under the Influence of Recreational Marijuana

-Although the MRTMA provides certain freedoms, it does prohibit operating, navigating, or physical control of any motor vehicle, aircraft, snowmobile, off-road recreational vehicle, or motorboat while under the influence of marijuana or while consuming marijuana.
+Although the MRTMA provides certain freedoms, it does prohibit operating, navigating, or physical control of any motor vehicle, aircraft, snowmobile, off-road recreational vehicle, or motorboat while under the influence of marijuana or while consuming recreational marijuana in Michigan.
 This prohibition extends to passengers, who are prohibited from consuming marijuana in such a vehicle when on a public right-of-way.
-Unfortunately, the MRTMA does not provide any guidance or a legal definition of “driving under the influence of marijuana.”
+Unfortunately, the MRTMA does not provide guidance or a legal definition of “driving under the influence of marijuana.”
 The lack of a recognizable, measurable standard is especially troublesome because Michigan law currently has a zero-tolerance policy for drivers operating a vehicle with any detectable amount of a Schedule 1 substance, defined under the Michigan Public Health Code, MCL 333.7212, in their system.
 Despite recent changes in Michigan law, Marijuana remains a Schedule 1 substance.

 In 2013, the Michigan Supreme Court clarified this issue for medical marijuana under the Michigan Medical Marijuana Act (“MMMA”), which contains similar language prohibiting a qualifying medical marijuana patient from driving while “under the influence of marijuana.”
 The Court determined that the zero-tolerance law did not apply to the medical use of marijuana.
 Similar language to that in the MMA that was relied upon by the Michigan Supreme Court in rendering this decision also exists in the MRTMA.
 It is the job of an experienced criminal defense attorney to know the laws and how they work for you, including the requirement that law enforcement officers must be able to articulate facts supporting any arrest for operating under the influence of marijuana.

-Lawyer’s With an Exceptional Track Record Defending Marijuana-Related Charges
+Lawyers With an Exceptional Track Record Defending Marijuana-Related Charges

 If you or a loved one has been issued a ticket or arrested for a recreational marijuana-related matter, the attorneys with LEWIS & DICKSTEIN, P.L.L.C. will stand up for you, protect you, and defend your rights.
 We have decades of experience successfully defending clients with felony and misdemeanor offenses involving allegations of intoxication by marijuana and marijuana use, sale, and distribution.
 When there is no room for errors and false promises, the attorneys at LEWIS & DICKSTEIN, P.L.L.C. will not let you down.